ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/autoscaling/horizontal-pod-autoscaling/horizontal-pod-autoscaler-demo.md

 ## Step 2: Create a Service

-Next, let's create a service as follows:
+Next, let's create a `LoadBalancer` service as follows:

 === ":octicons-file-code-16: `my-service.yml`"